ARM-software/astc-encoder/Docs/Building.md

 When updating to a newer major version, callers of the API should expect that they will need to update to synchronize with any changes.
-When a major API version makes changes to the API, they will be done in way that deliberately causes a compilation failure.
+When a major API version makes changes to the API, they will be done in a way that deliberately causes a compilation failure.
 This avoids applications hitting failures that only occur at runtime.